hanami/guides/content/v2.0/application/settings.md

 Using this class, you can specify what settings exist within your application, what types and defaults they have, and whether or not they are required for your application to boot.

-These "app settings" are unrelated to ["app config"](/v2.0/application/config/), which configure framework behaviours.
+These "app settings" are unrelated to ["app configs"](/v2.0/application/config/), which configure framework behaviours.
 App settings are your own to define and use.

 Each app setting is read from an environment variable matching its name.
-For example, the Redis URL and Sentry DSN settings below are sourced from `REDIS_URL` and `SENTRY_DSN` environment variables respectively.
+For example, the Redis URL and Sentry DSN settings below are sourced from the `REDIS_URL` and `SENTRY_DSN` environment variables respectively.

 ```ruby